-Institute for Medical… Research Structured entry and… SMART-CARE IT…
+Institute of Medical… Research Structured entry and… SMART-CARE IT…

 SMART-CARE - A systems medicine approach to stratifying cancer recurrence.